GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_networkports.md

 ### TCP 443

 This port is used by the Spotlight Cloud Diagnostic Server to communicate with Spotlight Cloud.
-This port must be open for outgoing connections on the Spotlight Cloud Diagnostic Server host when uploading to Spotlight Cloud is enabled on the Spotlight Cloud Diagnostic Server.
+This port must be open for outgoing connections on the Spotlight Cloud Diagnostic Server host.

 ### TCP 8930 and 7985

-This two ports are used on the Spotlight Cloud Diagnostic Server host for internal communications between the Spotlight Cloud Diagnostic Server service and the Spotlight Cloud Diagnostic Server App.
+These two ports are used on the Spotlight Cloud Diagnostic Server host for internal communications between the Spotlight Cloud Diagnostic Server service and the Spotlight Cloud Diagnostic Server App.

 ## Network ports on monitored Windows servers and hosts of database connections